code-Estif/JavaScript-Projects/README.md

 - build shoping cart simulation with function and arrays...
 - used array methods and function together for big projects
 - build question and answet FAQ toggle with JS
+- learned objects with method and some of simple concepts like constructor, prototype...
+- build Reclipe card with constructor function and 'this' methods...

-## 🎯 Goal
+## Goal
 - Learn JavaScript deeply (step by step).
 - Commit **every day** to track progress.
 - Build projects once basics are solid.

----

-⭐ Stay tuned — I will keep updating this repo daily with my progress!
+Stay tuned — I will keep updating this repo daily with my progress!
 [clone link] (https://github.com/code-Estif/JavaScript-Projects.git)